Asymptotic expansions for the alternating Hurwitz zeta function and its derivatives: Preliminaries

-In this section, as a preliminary we state the Boole summation formula.
+In this section, as a preliminary, we state the Euler-Boole summation formula.
 It will serve as a main tool for our approach.
-Then as an application, we shall prove an asymptotic series expansion of $\zeta_{E}(z,q)$ (see Theorem \ref{thm1}).
-But at first, we need to recall the definition of quasi--periodic Euler functions $\E_n(x),$ see \cite{HKK2016} for some details on their properties and applications.
+Then as an application, we shall prove an asymptotic series expansion of $\zeta_{E}(s,q)$ (see Theorem \ref{thm1}).
+But at first, we need recall the definition of quasi--periodic Euler functions $\E_n(t),$ see \cite{BBD} and \cite{HKK2016} for some details on their properties and applications.